History, Politics and Society Summer School

 Accommodation

-Bedrooms are located up the four to nine floors of a staircase; bath and/or shower and toilet facilities on each staircase are shared.
-A limited number of rooms have private bathroom facilities (shower and toilet) and these are available for a higher fee.
-Early application for these rooms is essential.
+Bedrooms are located up the four to nine floors of a staircase.
+Please note that only a limited number of rooms have private bathroom facilities and early application for these rooms is essential.

 Students cannot be accommodated at Exeter College either prior to or beyond their programme dates.
 Family members and/or friends who are not enrolled on this summer school cannot be accommodated in college.